Comparison

 "Free" is never free

 $99/month flat.
 Whole crew.
-14 days free to try it.
+14 days free, no credit card required.